 Baron Vlerick is Vice Chairman of the KBC Group, Corelio, and Durabilis, and a member of the boards of directors of Exmar, Hamon & Cie, Besix Group, BMT, Etex and L.V.D.
 (Belgium).
 Mr Vlerick holds a degree in Philosophy and Law from the University of Leuven and an MBA in General Management (PUB) (Ghent, Vlerick School of Management – 1979).
 He also holds an MBA from Indiana University, Bloomington, USA (1980).
 He was chosen 2006 Manager of the Year by Trends, a leading business magazine in Belgium.
 He was granted the title of Baron in 2008, and became Commander of the Order of Leopold in 2013.

 Our management team's expertise and experience in research, clinical development, commercialization and financing ensure Oxurion's long-term success.
-The Executive Committee sets the company's vision and strategy, which the full management team then plans and executes.
-CEO Patrik De Haes, MD and CFO Dominique Vanfleteren oversee the company's daily management.
+The Executive Committee, under the leadership of CEO Tom Graney, sets the company's vision and strategy and oversees the company's daily management.

 Belgian Corporate Governance Code